- How do differences in perception affect employee behavior and performance?

 Impressions are also influenced by nonverbal communication—how people behave.
 For instance, facial expressions often serve as clues in forming impressions of others.
 People who consistently smile are often thought to have positive attitudes.7 A whole field of study that has recently emerged is body language, the way in which people express their inner feelings subconsciously through physical actions: sitting up straight versus being relaxed, looking people straight in the eye versus looking away from people.
 These forms of expressive behavior provide information to the perceiver concerning how approachable others are, how self-confident they are, or how sociable they are.

 Ascribed Attributes.
 Finally, we often ascribe certain attributes to a person before or at the beginning of an encounter; these attributes can influence how we perceive that person.
 Three ascribed attributes are status, occupation, and personal characteristics.
-We ascribe status to someone when we are told that he or she is an executive, holds the greatest sales record, or has in some way achieved unusual fame or wealth.
+We ascribe status to someone when we are told that the person is an executive, holds the greatest sales record, or has in some way achieved unusual fame or wealth.
 Research has consistently shown that people attribute different motives to people they believe to be high or low in status, even when these people behave in an identical fashion.8 For instance, high-status people are seen as having greater control over their behavior and as being more self-confident and competent; they are given greater influence in group decisions than low-status people.
 Moreover, high-status people are generally better liked than low-status people.
 Occupations also play an important part in how we perceive people.
 Describing people as salespersons, accountants, teamsters, or research scientists conjures up distinct pictures of these various people before any firsthand encounters.
 In fact, these pictures may even determine whether there can be an encounter.

 Characteristics of the Situation